Florida's 'Alligator Alcatraz' detention facility to be empty 'within a few days'

 MIAMI — The immigration detention center in Florida's Everglades that officials have dubbed "Alligator Alcatraz" soon will hold no detainees.

-In an email sent to a South Florida rabbi inquiring about serving as a chaplain at the facility, the director of Florida's Department of Emergency Management, Kevin Guthrie, replied, "We are probably going to be down to 0 individuals within a few days."
+In an email sent to a South Florida rabbi inquiring about serving as a chaplain at the facility, the executive director of Florida's Division of Emergency Management, Kevin Guthrie, replied, "We are probably going to be down to 0 individuals within a few days."

-Asked Wednesday about the declining population at the detention center, Fla.
-Gov. Ron DeSantis said, "I do think they've increased the pace of the removals from there."
+Asked Wednesday about the declining population at the detention center, Florida Gov. Ron DeSantis said, "I do think they've increased the pace of the removals from there."

 The judge issued the preliminary injunction in response to a lawsuit filed by two environmental groups and the Miccosukee tribe.
-In a declaration filed in the case last week, U.S. Congressman Maxwell Frost said on a tour, he was told the current population was between 300 and 350.
+In a declaration filed in the case last week, U.S. Rep. Maxwell Frost said that on a tour he was told the current population was between 300 and 350.
 On a whiteboard listing the number of detainees at the time of his tour, he said "336" was written.

-In her order, Judge Williams said the plaintiffs had shown the hasty construction appeared to violate federal law requiring public input, consideration of alternatives and an environmental impact statement.
-Florida and the Trump administration have appealed the decision and are asking the U.S. Court of Appeals for the 11th District to stay the lower court's injunction.
+In her order, Williams said the plaintiffs had shown that the hasty construction appeared to violate federal law requiring public input, consideration of alternatives and an environmental impact statement.
+Florida and the Trump administration have appealed the decision and are asking the U.S. Court of Appeals for the 11th Circuit to stay the lower court's injunction.

 He said the decision to stop housing detainees there, at least temporarily, was made by federal immigration authorities.
 "We don't determine who goes into the facility," he said.
 "There's litigation going on that DHS is a party to, and so that may be an influence about where they're sending people."